Ernie Brandts

-Ernstus Wilhelmus Johannes Brandts (born 3 February 1956) is a Dutch football manager and former player.
+Ernstus Wilhelmus Johannes "Ernie" Brandts (born 3 February 1956 in Didam) is a Dutch football manager and former player.

 Playing career

 Club

 Born in Didam, he played for local club De Sprinkhanen before joining De Graafschap at 17.
 After three seasons he moved on to PSV with whom he won two Eredivisie league titles in seven seasons.
 He later played for Roda JC, MVV and Belgian side Germinal Ekeren before returning to his first professional club De Graafschap.

 International

 Brandts earned 28 caps and scored five goals for the Netherlands national team and played in the 1978 FIFA World Cup.
-In a second-round match against Italy, he became the first player to score goals for both teams in the same match in the World Cup.
+In a second-round match against Italy, he became the first player to score goals for both teams in the same match in the World Cup Final Tournament.
 He scored an own goal in the 18th minute, and then scored the equalizer for the Netherlands in the 50th minute.
 His teammate Arie Haan eventually scored the winning goal, giving the Netherlands a 2–1 win.